awesto/django-shop/docs/howto/how-to-payment.rst

 Attributes
 -----------

+.. attribute:: PaymentBackend.backend_name

-* backend_name : The name of the backend (to be displayed to users)
+    The name of the backend (to be displayed to users)

+.. attribute:: PaymentBackend.url_namespace

-* url_namespace : "slug" to prepend to this backend's URLs (acting as a namespace)
+    "slug" to prepend to this backend's URLs (acting as a namespace)

 Methods
 --------
+.. method:: PaymentBackend.__init__(shop)

-* __init__(): must accept a "shop" argument (to let the shop system inject a reference to it)
+    must accept a "shop" argument (to let the shop system inject a reference to it)

+    :param shop: an instance of the shop

+.. method:: PaymentBackend.get_urls()

-* get_urls(): should return a list of URLs (similar to urlpatterns), to be added to the URL resolver when urls are loaded.
+    should return a list of URLs (similar to urlpatterns), to be added to the URL resolver when urls are loaded.
 Theses will be namespaced with the url_namespace attribute by the shop system, so it shouldn't be done manually.

 Security
 ---------

 In order to make your payment backend compatible with the ``SHOP_FORCE_LOGIN`` setting please make sure to add the ``@shop_login_required`` decorator to any views that your backend provides.
-See ``how-to-secure-your-views.rts`` for more information.
+See :ref:`how-to-secure-your-views` for more information.